 Eventing: Dreamy Starlet, 1991 Standardbred mare.

-I was first introduced to Dreamy Starlet and her owner-trainer-rider Elizabeth Tewksbury when I was searching for a Standardbred sport horse to use as an example in my book.
+I was first introduced to Dreamy Starlet and her owner-trainer-rider Elizabeth Tewksbury when I was searching for a Standardbred sport horse to use as an example in my first book: North American Sport Horse Breeder.
 Elizabeth shared her experience with me about this incredible mare and their road to sport championship.
-I had just finished their article and had moved on to final editing of the book when Elizabeth e-mailed me about the WEG and the eight Standardbreds who showed their stuff in Lexington.
+I had just finished their chapter and had moved on to final editing of the book when Elizabeth e-mailed me about the WEG and the eight Standardbreds who showed their stuff in Lexington.
 She hadn't told me about it before because she was nervous it wouldn't happen, but it did and it was a triumph for them all.
 Elizabeth and Dreamy showed off the discipline of Eventing at the WEG.

 Elizabeth's family has been in Standardbred breeding for generations, as her great grandparents and grandparents were noted breeders in the state of Maine.
 Elizabeth however was involved in riding and showing Morgan horses in New England, and hadn't considered a Standardbred as a mount until Dreamy Starlet came to her.
 So it was an adventure for the both of them, which has resulted in a pair that can show with success in western, hunter, jumper, eventing and dressage.
 And they even throw in some time working as field marshalls at the Maine racetracks--they certainly are the poster kids for versatility.
 Elizabeth is the founder of the Standardbred Performance Society